hustlebair/monolume/src/content/blog/n8n-future.md

 We're entering an era where the winners won't be those who use AI—everyone will use AI.
 The winners will be those who can orchestrate AI across systems, at scale, with the flexibility to adapt as technology evolves.

 n8n isn't just keeping pace with this future—it's defining it.
-The combination of open-source flexibility, enterprise-grade capabilities, native AI integration, and economic viability creates a platform that grows with your needs rather than constraining them.
+The combination of source-available flexibility, enterprise-grade capabilities, native AI integration, and economic viability creates a platform that grows with your needs rather than constraining them.

 ### What's Coming Next